Homosexuality and the Anglican Communion

 Many provinces, primarily from the Global South and representing about half of the 80 million active Anglicans worldwide, have responded to these theological disputes by declaring a state of impaired communion with their Western counterparts.
 Minority groups in Western provinces have stated their opposition to what they consider un-scriptural actions by the churches in England, Canada, Australia, and the United States.
 Since 2000, some conservative Global South provinces have appointed missionary bishops to the United States and Canada to provide pastoral oversight to disaffected Anglicans.
-This process, known as Anglican realignment, is considered by the Episcopal Church USA and the Anglican Church of Canada to be an illegitimate incursion into their territories; however, conservative Anglicans argued that the incursions were necessary because of the failure of these churches to uphold orthodox teaching with regard to human sexuality.
+This process, known as Anglican realignment, is considered by the Episcopal Church USA and the Anglican Church of Canada to be an illegitimate incursion into their territories; however, conservative Anglicans argued that the incursions were necessary because of the failure of these churches to uphold traditional teaching with regard to human sexuality.

 As of 2016, "the more liberal provinces that are open to changing Church doctrine on marriage in order to allow same-sex unions include Brazil, Canada, New Zealand, Scotland, South India, South Africa, the US and Wales".
-In England and Wales, civil partnerships are permitted for clergy.
-"Neither the Church in Wales nor the Church of England are opposed to clergy being in civil partnerships.
-The Church of England requests that clergy in civil partnerships vow to remain sexually chaste, but the Church in Wales has no such restriction."
-The Church of England has allowed priests to enter into same-sex civil partnerships since 2005.
-In February 2023, the General Synod of Church of England allowed blessings for same-sex couples.
+In February 2023, the General Synod of Church of England endorsed blessings for same-sex couples.
 As a result, archbishops from 10 conservative provinces of the Anglican Communion declared a state of "impaired communion" with the Church of England and announced that they no longer recognise the Archbishop of Canterbury as "first among equals" among the bishops of the Anglican Communion.

 Summary of issues

 There is a wide range of beliefs within the Anglican Communion regarding homosexuality.
-The majority of followers believe that heterosexuality or celibacy is required of Christians, but believe in tolerance towards others.
-This differs from secular society in most western democracies, which considers homosexuality to be a normal human variation, and affirms this in law.
+Some followers believe that heterosexuality or celibacy is required of Christians, but believe in tolerance towards others, whereas other followers believe that LGBT+ Anglicans should be able to marry a person of the same sex in church.

+Some Anglicans may choose to identify as "gay", "lesbian", "bisexual", "LGBT+", or "same-sex attracted", or in other ways, depending on their personal beliefs and identity.

 Some of the more specific issues under study within member churches and dioceses are: